 Supporting Undocumented Students at Goucher College

-Recent executive orders issued by the president of the United States on January 27, 2017, and reissued on March 6, 2017, and news of increased deportation of undocumented immigrants across the country, have prompted questions among undocumented and international Goucher students and the Goucher community that supports them.
+News of increased deportation of undocumented immigrants across the country, as well as highly publicized litigation surrounding attempts to limit or end the Deferred Action for Childhood Program (DACA), have prompted questions among undocumented and international Goucher students and the Goucher community that supports them.
 Goucher will continue to monitor developments that may affect the college and its students, faculty, and staff and update the community as appropriate.